New Jersey Destructive Device Lawyers

 If you are charged with illegal possession of a destructive device, it is essential to begin constructing an aggressive defense strategy as soon as possible.
 At The Tormey Law Firm, our New Jersey weapons attorneys represent clients charged with criminal weapons offenses ranging from unlawful possession of a weapon to possession of a weapon for an unlawful purpose.
 Our firm’s founder, Travis J. Tormey, was recently named among the the Ten Best Criminal Lawyers in New Jersey by the American Jurist Institute.
 He leads a team of former weapons prosecutors, former members of the U.S. Attorney’s Office, and a former member of the Morris County Prosecutor’s Office’s Weapons Forfeiture Unit.
 This formidable team successfully represents clients across New Jersey, including in courts in Camden, Trenton, Freehold, and Mays Landing.
 To discuss your current situation with one of our highly knowledgeable New Jersey weapons lawyers today, contact our offices at (201)-614-2474 for your free initial consultation.

-Destructive Devices in New Jersey
+Laws on Destructive Devices in New Jersey

 Definition of a Destructive Device